7 Reasons Why Black Travel Is So Important

-Being first generation American with parents both of Caribbean descent, culture and travel is something I've loved for as long as I can remember.
+Being a first-generation American with parents of Caribbean descent, culture, and travel is something I've loved for as long as I can remember.

-I can think back to one my first trips to my father's native country Jamaica and being instantly mesmerized as soon as I got off the plane.
-From the exquisite food, therapeutic music, and overall aura of the people, I quickly realized that experiencing life outside of your everyday routine was probably the best gift I could ever reward myself with.
+I can think back to one of my first trips to my father's native country Jamaica and I was instantly mesmerized as soon as I got off the plane.
+From the exquisite food, therapeutic music, and overall aura of the people, I quickly realized that experiencing life outside of my everyday routine was probably the best gift I could ever reward myself with.
 And so I did.

 We are complex, courageous, and cultured people and we owe it to ourselves to show society just that.
 Read on for seven more reasons why black travel is so important.